 Tell us a bit about Monika the Label, how did it start, what is your big dream!?

 Starting a brand has always been something I wanted to do but thought it would be much further down the line.
 Previous to Monika The Label, I worked in fashion buying out in Berlin and saw first hand the negative impact the industry has on the planet.
 I didn’t want to be a part of the problem any longer.

 Looking around I noticed a lack of seventies, Cali inspired fashion on this side of the Atlantic.
 I often resorted to buying internationally which usually came with nasty customs charges.
 Monika The Label turned into a love affair between Cali cool and London grunge and all made sustainably and locally here in the UK.
 I never anticipated a global pandemic to occur only a few months before my launch in the summer of 2020!
 I like to say if I can launch a fashion line in the midst of something like that, I can do anything right??
 It’s been an interesting experience, to say the least.

-What’s your favourite piece that you’ve created so far?
+What’s your favourite fashion piece specifically in your collection so far?

 There are two which I can’t choose between.
 I love the Camille Maxi Dress as it was inspired by a vintage scarf I found at a Berlin flea market – imagine if I had never gone to the market that Sunday morning?
 But, I also love our Danielle Dress.
 It’s such a ‘frontwoman of a band’ piece with the mix of leopard print and bright red florals.
 She has proven to be a customer favourite as she’s a bestseller!

 Who or what is your biggest inspiration?